mplspunk/awesome-privacy-engineering/README.md

 * [Responsible AI by Design](https://www.microsoft.com/en-us/ai/responsible-ai?activetab=pivot1%3aprimaryr6) - Microsoft's hub for policies, practices, and tools that make up its framework for Responsible AI by Design.
 Includes a Responsible AI Standard, Responsible AI Impact Assessment Guide, and Responsible AI Impact Assessment Template.
 * [Private AI Bootcamp](https://www.youtube.com/playlist?list=PLD7HFcN7LXRef-eTSGt_XOUJLZNoDINUn) - Youtube playlist of lectures from the Private AI Bootcamp at Microsoft Research Redmond in December 2019.
 * [Adversarial Robustness Toolbox (ART)](https://github.com/Trusted-AI/adversarial-robustness-toolbox) - Python library from the Linux Foundation AI & Data Foundation (LF AI & Data) that enables developers and researchers to defend and evaluate machine learning models and applications against the adversarial threats of evasion, poisoning, extraction, and inference.
 * [Trustworthy ML Initiative](https://www.trustworthyml.org/home) - The Trustworthy ML Initiative is a community of researchers and practitioners working on topics related to machine learning models and algorithms that are accurate, explainable, fair, privacy-preserving, causal, and robust.
+* [AI Nutrition Facts Labels](https://nutrition-facts.ai/) - Tool from Twilio that allows generation of AI Nutrition Labels intended to give consumers and businesses a more transparent and clear view into ‘what's in the box’.
+* [Explainable Artificial Intelligence](https://interpretable-ml-class.github.io/) - This course syllabus from Harvard University aims to familiarize students with the recent advances in the emerging field of eXplainable Artificial Intelligence (XAI).

 ### Facial Recognition
 ---